 I am so grateful for indoor plumbing and all of the conveniences it brings.
 However, you know it when your plumbing isn't working.
 It can become a stinky mess!
 The same is true when communication is not flowing in a relationship.
 The longer it is not working, the stinkier the situation.

 Hard times and unpleasant experiences will happen in all relationships.
-In a healthy relationship, the couple is able to talk through the situation, resolve the conflict, and move on.
+In a healthy relationship, the couple can discuss the situation, resolve the conflict, and move on.
 The situation then becomes nothing more than a memory.
-In unhealthy relationships, the gunk and mire build up due to poor communication.
+In unhealthy relationships, the gunk and mire accumulate due to poor communication.
 If problems are not resolved, they sit and fester.

 Aggressive people will typically blame, yell, and communicate harshly about things.
 They are more likely to explode regularly.
 Aggressive people demand that things go their way and will communicate from their perspective without considering the other perspective.
 It is common for aggressive people to marry passive people, as they balance each other out.
 However, both communication styles are not ideal.

 Assertive communication is open, honest communication, but it is also patient and considerate of the other person.
-It is owning your own emotions and experience rather than blaming the other person.
-Part of assertive communication is having healthy boundaries and communicating in a way that communicates your intentions rather than what you demand the other person to do.
+It is owning your own emotions and experiences rather than blaming the other person.
+Part of assertive communication is having healthy boundaries and communicating in a way that shows your intentions rather than what you demand the other person to do.

 For instance, if your spouse is yelling at you and you do not like it, you could say something like this: "I feel angry when you yell.
 I will talk to you when you are calm.
 Right now I'm going to take a walk around the block and give both of us a few minutes to feel calm again."
 Or, "I feel unappreciated when you don't tell me that you are not going to be home for dinner.
 I'm not going to prepare meals for you for dinner if you aren't going to communicate when you will not be making it home."